Paracelsus Medical University (PMU)

 Institute (project lead):Department of Internal Medicine II, University Hospital Salzburg

-Collaborating organizational units/institutes: Institute of Nursing Science and Practice, Department of Internal Medicine II SALK
+Collaborating organizational units/institutes: Institute of Nursing Science and Practice, Department of Internal Medicine II

 Project: Prospective, non-interventional study to evaluate adherence and persistence to DOACS (Direct-acting Oral Anticoagulants) in a real-world elderly patient population (> 70 years) following hospitalization with symptomatic, non-valvular atrial fibrillation and determine the effectiveness of adherence-enhancing support measures such as telephone follow-up and patient medication diary entry to improve DOAC intake in this population.